The Deadliest Tree in the World: The Dangers And Myths Surrounding Poison Ivy

 Despite its deadly reputation, the oleander is actually a very popular landscaping plant due to its beauty and easy care requirements.
 This means that it can often be found growing in public places where children or pets could easily come into contact with it.

-The Deadliest Tree in the World: The Dangers And Myths Surrounding Poison Ivy 4
+The Deadliest Tree In The World: The Dangers And Myths Surrounding Poison Ivy 4

 Credit: www.preen.com